willbaldlygo/beacon_array/README.md

 ## Features

-I've been working toward a set of interconnected systems and workflows that increase my efficiency and productivity.
-One of my goals is to minimise the number of apps I interact with each day (because ADHD).
-For those reasons Beacon has been given a variety of tools.
+I've been working toward a set of interconnected systems and workflows that increase my efficiency and productivity, and support my slightly wonky executive functioning system.
+One of my goals is to minimise the number of apps I interact with each day to reduce cognitive load whilst I work.
+For those reasons Beacon has been given a wide variety of tools.

 - **Chat** — conversational AI via Claude Haiku 4.5 (cloud) or Google's Gemma 4 E4B (on-device), with options to attach URLs or files from the Array as extra context
 - **Voice** — record or import audio and transcribe entirely on-device via WhisperKit